fortellerq/notes/README.md

 ## Windows XP

 Needs q35-2.10 to stop the VM from crashing.
+Picking this will make XP 32 & 64 bit unable to shut down fully, and XP 32 bit shut down when trying to reboot.

 If installing XP 32 bit, we need to press F6 when the installer begins and install a AHCI driver.
 We'll need to attach `xp-satadrivers-ich9-flp.img` as a floppy for the installer to see it.
 To do this, upload the img to proxmox, and add this line to the vm's conf
 ```
 args: -fda /var/lib/vz/template/iso/xp-satadrivers-ich9-flp.img